multiversx/mx-docs/docs/sdk-and-tools/sdk-js/sdk-js-signing-providers.md

     console.log("authToken:", authToken);
     console.log("signature:", signature);

-    // Note that the verification API will be improved in a future version of erdjs-walletcore.
+    // Note that the verification API will be improved in a future version of sdk-wallet.
-    // As of @elrondnetwork/erdjs-walletcore@v1.0.0, this API is a bit tedious: const verifier = UserVerifier.fromAddress(new Address(address));
+    // As of @multiversx/sdk-wallet@v1.0.0, this API is a bit tedious: const verifier = UserVerifier.fromAddress(new Address(address));

     const message = new SignableMessage({